forestgrape/coronavirus/index.md

 ## Introduction to Coronaviruses

 ### Nidovirales
-Coronaviruses belong to the order of Nidovirales which share a nest-like replication pattern within a cell.
+Coronaviruses belong to the order of Nidovirales which share a nest-like gene expression pattern.
 Their name derives from this pattern: nidus means nest in latin.
 Nidoviruses are positive single-stranded, non-segmented and enveloped RNA viruses.
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.

 ### Coronaviruses